keu/docs/cloud/ci-cd.md

 ### GitHub Actions

-To automate code deploys to a single Deployment using [GitHub Actions](https://github.com/features/actions), complete the following setup in a GitHub repository hosting an Astronomer project:
+To automate code deploys to a Deployment using [Jenkins](https://www.jenkins.io/), complete the following setup in a Git-based repository that hosts an Astronomer project:

 1. Set the following as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):